UniversalGRAMM/UniversalGRAMM.github.io/README.md

 # UGRAMM-DOCs

-This repository contains the documentation website for GRAMM.
+This repository contains the documentation website for UGRAMM.